 So without any argument, vizslas can pass this qualification in order to become good guard dogs.

 When we consider the most loyal dog breeders, vizslas can take a higher place.
-If a dog is extremely loyal to their owner, he can become an excellent protector.
+If a dog is extremely loyal to its owner, it can become an excellent protector.

 Vizslas are very intelligent dog breeds.
 Because they are one of the most excellent hunters in the canine world.